SectumPsempra/command-line-app/README.md

 Internally both the scripts run the following commands

 * `pip install -r requirements.txt` - This will install the dependencies mentioned in the requirement.file
-* `python3 -m app sample_input/input1.txt` - This will run the solution passing in the sample input file as the command line argument
+* `python3 -m geektrust sample_input/input1.txt` - This will run the solution passing in the sample input file as the command line argument

 # Running the code for multiple test cases

 Please fill `input1.txt` and `input2.txt` with the input commands and use those files in `run.bat` or `run.sh`.
-Replace `python3 -m app sample_input/input1.txt` with `python3 -m app sample_input/input2.txt` to run the test case from the second file.
+Replace `python3 -m geektrust sample_input/input1.txt` with `python3 -m geektrust sample_input/input2.txt` to run the test case from the second file.

 # How to execute the unit tests